12Mosch/Fiscus/docs/database-integration.md

 ## Security Considerations

 ### Data Protection

 - All financial data is stored locally in SQLite
 - Database file is protected by OS-level permissions
 - No sensitive data is transmitted over network
 - UUIDs used for all record identifiers

 ### Access Control

+- API service enforces authentication and authorization
+- All data access goes through validated Tauri commands
+- Encryption/decryption handled transparently by the API layer
+- No SQL queries exposed to frontend code
 - Row Level Security through user_id filtering
 - All queries scoped to authenticated user
 - Prepared statements prevent SQL injection
 - Input validation at TypeScript level

 ### Best Practices

 - Always use parameterized queries
 - Validate input data before database operations
 - Handle errors gracefully with user-friendly messages